Kmaina32/Ubuntu-Academy-/SEO_STRATEGY.md

-# Ubuntu Academy - Global SEO Strategy
+# Akili A.I Academy - Global SEO Strategy

-This document outlines a comprehensive Search Engine Optimization (SEO) strategy to scale Ubuntu Academy's online presence from a local Kenyan audience to a worldwide audience.
+This document outlines a comprehensive Search Engine Optimization (SEO) strategy to scale Akili A.I Academy's online presence from a local Kenyan audience to a worldwide audience.

 ## 1. Executive Summary